sdmx-twg/vtl/meetings/2024/may_9-10_salamanca.md

 - WS3 will take care of producing specificationsViral attributes revision to be prioritised

 ### Open issues about VTL: Dynamic web questionnaires
+Romain described how INSEE is using VTL to handle dynamic web questionnaires.

+Some new operators could be useful to handle some use cases:
+- Besides first_value and last_value a new operator could be defined to get the nth value in a dataset/component
+- Introduce vector/list types (and operators to get the individual elements)
+- Define a way to get a reference to set of components

+Angelo observed that the vector/list types has been introduced in SDMX 3.0 and that VTL adoption of these new types had been put in the "to-do list" last year, but no use cases were reported so this issue had been deprioritized.

+**Actions**
+- New operator to get the nth value in a dataset/component will be defined in the next release
+- Vector/list type definition will be analysed and discussed in the WS3
+- A discussion will be initiated about the introduction of the "set of components" concept
 ### Presentation of Meaningfuldata tools
 Antonio introduced Gustavo from Meaningfuldata who went through the VTL tools offered by the company.